okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

 </div>

 11. Click **Save** near the top of the tab.
-12. To close the environment tab, hover and click the **x** in the tab.
+12. To close the environment tab, hover over the tab and click the **x**.

 ## Import a collection